mamadouyamar/GenHMM1d/README.md

 Please report any bugs to the program to mamadou.yamar.thioub@hec.ca, to do so, please follow these guidelines :
 * Use a clear and descriptive title for the issue to identify the problem.
 * Describe the exact steps necessary to reproduce the problem in as much detail as possible.
 Please do not just summarize what you did.
-Make sure to explain how you did it.
 *Provide the specific environment setup.
 Include the pip freeze output, specific environment variables, Python version, and other relevant information.
 *Provide specific examples to demonstrate the steps.
 Include links to files or GitHub projects, or copy/paste snippets which you use in those examples.